Lake Crescent in Olympic National Park — Olympic Peninsula RV loop from Seattle

 Fort Worden is the right place to start this trip.
 A decommissioned coastal artillery installation on the northern tip of the Olympic Peninsula, the park has full-hookup RV sites on the beach directly overlooking Puget Sound and the Cascade Range.
 Concrete gun emplacements, officers' quarters, and a parade ground are a 5-minute walk from your site.
 It eases you in — Victorian Port Townsend is walking distance, the site setup is easy, and you arrive without a full day of Olympic Peninsula driving behind you.

 Take the Hood Canal Bridge from Seattle.
 The bridge is free in the westbound direction and straightforward for rigs up to 75 feet.
 From Port Townsend, Fort Worden is minutes from the ferry terminal and downtown.
-Spend your second day in Port Townsend — it has legitimately good restaurants, a historic downtown, and a lighthouse you can walk to from camp.
+Spend your second day in Port Townsend — it has good restaurants, a historic downtown, and a lighthouse you can walk to from camp.
 Book well ahead; this one fills months out, especially in summer.
+Note for 2027 trips: Beach Campground sites 18–50 close January 1 through June 30, 2027 for electrical upgrades — the rest of the campground stays open.

 • Best for: Easing into the trip.
 Easy site setup, Port Townsend access, strong first-night campground vibe.